PythonOptimizers/cysparse/doc/source/introduction.rst

 Even if :program:`CySparse` is inspired from :program:`PySparse`, there are notable differences:

 - :program:`CySparse` allow the use of matrices with different types of indices and elements at run time (see ...);
-- :program:`CySparse` uses matrix views - a very light object - that represent parts of a matrix without the need to copy elements (see...);
+- :program:`CySparse` uses matrix views - a very light proxy object - that represent parts of a matrix without the need to copy elements (see...);
 - they define similar but also different matrix classes:

   =========================================   ======================================================   ============================================